HuangRunHua/FilerApp/README.md

 > If you can't find **New file** selection after opening Filer, you may need to enable this feature manually.
 Just go to **System preferences**, and open **Extensions**, on **Added Extensions**, select Filer.

 ### Support or Contact
 Having trouble with Filer or wants more file formats support?
-[Contact support](h76eddy@icloud.com) and we’ll help you sort it out.
+[Contact support](https://twitter.com/joker_hook) and I’ll help you sort it out.